UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 5

 Map: Sacha Nordén

-As everywhere else in society, there’s a desire to
+As elsewhere in society, there is a strong desire

-We would like to question this short-sighted approach.
-Calculating what apple trees, for example, will
+We would like to challenge this short-sighted approach.
+Calculating what apple trees, for example,

-generate in terms of income after a few years in
+will generate in terms of income after a few years

-an alley cropping system is a quite simplified and
+in an alley-cropping system is a simplified and